rebelwarrior/numenera/setting/ninth-world.md

 Exports: Yellow wool, Arron "sugar", salt and Numenera (from Red Fleet's explorations and ruins)
 Imports: Red Wood (for masts), Paper, Dynafel Cotton, Processed Metals
 Known for: Raster Riders, pirates, ruins, sea trade, and the red fleet
 Ancuan people have been independent and self-reliant since they were the farthest province of the Pytharon Empire.
 Ancuan is now a kingdom, but like Ghan, it is made up of mostly free-people and has a fairly flat government structure.
 Unlike Ghan, where the king is well known, and respected, in Ancuan the king is mostly ignored and left to his own devises.
 Ancuan is a land built on ruins and the countryside abounds with it.
 Exploration is quite common here and that curiosity also is present in the red fleet, a group of sea explorers.
-But for all it's salt mines, ruin-laden fields, it is __the sea__ that dominates Ancuan: all major cities have ports.
+But for all its salt mines, ruin-laden fields, it is __the sea__ that dominates Ancuan: all major cities have ports.
 The land of Ancuan has significant riches but also harbors significant dangers which keep it a rather simple kingdom that feels very far away from any authority.
 Secret: There is a town with a hidden side, a hidden Rarrow.
 Government: Weak Monarchy.